Church Universal and Triumphant: Decline and reorganization

 The Church administration attempted to modernise the group, transforming its image into that of a New Age corporation, as part of which they loosened its authoritarian leadership and focused on developing the approximately 200 small teaching centers and study groups.
 Amid growing financial difficulty, in 1999, the CUT either sold or put into conservation easements approximately half of its 12,000 acres at Royal Teton Ranch; this raised $13 million for the group.
 The Church also had to cut back on its ranch workforce from around 600 people to 75.

-The radical changes brought resistance from many Church members, especially the several hundred people who had previously been employed by it.
+The radical changes brought resistance from many Church members, especially its hundreds of former employees.
 Cleirbaut's emphasis on globalizing the Church also clashed with the belief in the United States as having a special place in the Ascended Masters' plans, generating further tension.
 The Board of Directors began blocking Cleirbaut's proposals and in 1999 he was removed from office.
 Regional Church leaders had been emboldened by Cleirbaut's reforms and were resistant to the new board of directors-driven leadership and its attempt to re-assert centralised control.

 Having moved to Canada in 2001, Cleirbaut began claiming that he had received messages from Mother Mary, Jesus, and St Germain, on the basis of which he launched LLL (Launching Loving Legacies).
 Various groups began splintering from the Church, some led by individuals who claimed that they were now Messengers from the Ascended Masters.
-In 2006, one CUP official stated that they were aware of 17 schismatic groups.
+In 2006, one CUT official stated that they were aware of 17 schismatic groups.
 The most successful of these was the Temple of the Presence.

-Prophet retired in 1999 due to health reasons.
+Prophet retired in 1999 for health reasons.
 She died in 2009.

 A 2020 article in Insider stated that the group had largely disintegrated and the majority of the group's assets had been sold off.
 Several splinter groups exist, near Billings, Montana, and Yellowstone, with several hundred members.
+As of the 2020s, Emily Harnett writes that the church still holds quarterly conferences, which involve services for veteran members as well as an introductory program, at Royal Teton Ranch, the church headquarters in Corwin Springs, Montana.